champal1/champal1/README.md

 - 👋 Hi, I’m @champal1
-- 👀 I’m interested in learning how to code in python
+- 👀 I’m interested in learning how to code in python and making websites with HTML
 - 🌱 I’m currently learning via the internet
-- 💞️ I’m looking to collaborate on making projects for m portfolio
+- 💞️ I’m looking to collaborate on making projects for my portfolio
 - 📫 How to reach me via this account

 <!---